Ostinchuk/datura-python-task/README.md

 ## Objectives

 ### 1. Blockchain Data Endpoint (Tao Dividends Query & Stake)
-Overall goal:Implement an async API endpoint that returns blockchain data and optionally triggers a staking extrinsic based on an llm analysis of twitter sentiment:
+Overall goal: Implement an async API endpoint that returns blockchain data and optionally triggers a staking extrinsic based on an llm analysis of twitter sentiment:

 - **Async Blockchain Query**: Use Bittensor's AsyncSubtensor class here: https://github.com/opentensor/bittensor/blob/d6ad9f869c583b95250d8b86ab32bac2465651b2/bittensor/core/async_subtensor.py#L100 to query the chain state for TaoDividendsPerSubnet​ here: https://github.com/opentensor/subtensor/blob/b61dd30202ff6e970a18b5a5231b62183b6ba972/pallets/subtensor/src/lib.rs#L913.
 This query provides the "last total dividend for a hotkey on a subnet" given a netuid (subnet ID) and a hotkey (account).
 The call should be fully asynchronous (using asyncio and the provided async interface).
 Here is an example of how to construct the call and get the data: https://github.com/opentensor/async-substrate-interface/pull/84

 - **Caching Layer**: Store or cache the query result in Redis, so that subsequent requests for the same netuid+hotkey can be served quickly without hitting the chain repeatedly.
 You can use Redis both as a cache and as a message broker for background tasks (via Celery).
 Cache the result for 2 minutes by keys netuid and hotkey.

-- **Authenticated API Endpoint**: Expose the data through a FastAPI endpoint (e.g. GET /api/v1/tao_dividends?netuid=<id>&hotkey=<address>&trade=false).
+- **Authenticated API Endpoint**: Expose the data through a FastAPI endpoint (e.g. GET /api/v1/tao_dividends?netuid={id}&hotkey={address}&trade=false).
 Both netuid and hotkey parameters are optional - if netuid is omitted, returns data for all netuids and their hotkeys; if hotkey is omitted, returns data for all hotkeys on the specified netuid.
 The trade parameter is optional and defaults to false.
 Netuid and hotkey defaults are provided below.
 Protect this endpoint with authentication (such as a Bearer token or OAuth2) so only authorized clients can access it.

 - **Optional Stake Extrinsic & Sentiment-Based Adjustment**: When the endpoint is called with trade=true: